taliweiss/tw-intro-to-lab-automation-project-requirements/Project8.1-Firmata_approach/README.md

 ## Instructions
 1. Install the firmataexpress package in the Arduino IDE. upload the firmataexpress sketch to the Arduino board.
 2. Install the [pymata4 package](https://mryslab.github.io/pymata4/install_pymata4/) in the python environment - pip install pymata4
-3. follow along with our demo ...
+3. follow along with our demo or use the jupyter notebook.

+**IMPORTANT!** the pymata4 package sometimes causes crashes.
+The computers reset when booting and all your code will be lost in this case.
+Therefore, **commit and push often**.

 ## Requirements